secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 - [ ] Describe that it is assumed that experts can still use the non-default or customizable variants of cryptography algorithms

 # Secure Crypto Config

+- [ ] TODO integrate
+  - Information classification: Support different classifications (e.g. TOP SECRET, SECRET, CONFIDENTIAL)
+    - Information classification is not always needed.
+E.g. many applications require one encryption / hashing algorithm and use only that one for all information encrypted/hashed.
+But for future proofing it would be good to be able to process information based on its classification.
+  - Longevity: The time some information must be protected can differ from milliseconds to decades (related to Document classification)
+    - Different SCC's based on longevity is not always needed.
+E.g. many applications require one encryption / hashing algorithm and use only that one for all information encrypted/hashed.
+But for future proofing it would be good to be able to process information based on its longevity.
+  - Contrained Devices: Computing power is not always available for both the most advanced cryptography algorithms and their parameters.

 ## Threat Model / Adversaries